spatialaudio/python-sounddevice/README.rst

    NumPy at all.
    If you need NumPy, you should install it with your package manager or use a Python distribution that already includes NumPy (see above).
-   Installing NumPy with pip is not recommended.
+   Installing NumPy with pip requires a compiler and several additional libraries and is therefore not recommended for beginners.

 .. _PortAudio: http://www.portaudio.com/
 .. _NumPy: http://www.numpy.org/
 .. _Python: http://www.python.org/
 .. _Anaconda: http://docs.continuum.io/anaconda/
 .. _WinPython: http://winpython.github.io/
-.. _C Foreign Function Interface for Python: http://cffi.readthedocs.org/
+.. _C Foreign Function Interface for Python: http://cffi.readthedocs.io/
 .. _PyPy: http://pypy.org/
 .. _pip installation: http://www.pip-installer.org/en/latest/installing.html